-While the measurements done by the STM32-Chip are using a 12bit ADC, there are not enough of these inside the chip to be able to completely parallelize the measurements, so only one ADC will be switching between all connected pins.
+The measurements will be done by the STM32-Chip, which uses 12bit ADCs.
+A single ADC will be switching between all connected pins.
 This Behavior can be problematic in regards to measuring accurately.
-The timing used to measure a single line can be programmatically set from 3 up to 480 clock ticks1
+The timing used to measure a single pin can be programmatically set from 3 up to 480 clock ticks1